 - Play the first settling practice, then read through the session content, which you can print off if that helps.

-- Then play the second practice to observe thoughts as well as notice the quality of thoughts.
+- Then play the second practice to explore finding your anchor.